Mr. Jingles (American Horror Story): Plot

 Dr. Karen Hopple drives to Camp Redwood to meet with Margaret and explain Benjamin Richter's escape.
 Margaret does not seem surprised to hear about it, and insists the camp will re-open on schedule.
 Hopple suffers a blown tire on her return, and a tow truck intercepts her.
 Initially unaware that Richter is driving, she asks for a tire repair.
 He drags her out of her vehicle and stabs her in the neck before taking her ear as a souvenir.

 Brooke, still shaken from her phone call, hears on the news about a murder at a Red Meadows gas station.
 Believing it is the attendant they met before, Brooke freaks out, while the other counselors think she is overreacting.
 Margaret enters and reminds the counselors to go to sleep early, and not to fraternize between genders after dark.
 She makes a point of reminding the boys to clean away impure thoughts.
 Montana consoles Brooke, but says that she can not assume that everyone is out to get her.
 She describes an early experience when she was sent to fat camp and that she should not imagine the worst.

 Brooke later confesses that the previous summer, she was going to get married.
 Her groom Joey Cavanaugh of what she interpreted his jealousy as a sign of how much he loved her.
 At the altar he exclaimed that he saw his best friend, Sam, enter Brooke's home the night before and did not leave until the morning.
 They both insist nothing sexual happened, but Joey grabs a gun, killing Sam and Brooke's father, and then himself.
 Brooke insists that Sam was being kind and that they were simply friends, and is upset that no one ever believes her.
 Montana says that she believes her, and leans in to kiss Brooke.
 Brooke recoils and says that she needs air, walking away.

 Trevor describes to the boys his experience with Montana, as they walk towards the showers.
-Xavier leaves to get his towel and is grabbed and pulled into the back of a car, where his cousin and former agent Blake confronts him.
+Xavier leaves to get his towel and is grabbed and pulled into the back of a car, where his former agent Blake confronts him.
 Blake, who found him via his forwarding address, had previously coaxed Xavier into acting in gay porn in exchange for getting him off the streets and off drugs.
 Blake is now using the porn video to blackmail him into acting in more pornos.
 Xavier insisting that he's not gay, offers to find a replacement and leads him to Trevor in the shower, who is talking with Ray and Chet.
 Xavier leaves while Blake observes via a peephole, only to be impaled through the head by Richter.